 ** A little update – the location on Gunbarrel Road and also Downtown, will start opening on Sundays for a few more breakfast options in Chattanooga.
 Different hours though.
 Downtown is 8 – 2 and Gunbarrel is 9 – 5.

 Parking wasn’t bad since it was a Saturday, but I really wish Chattanooga didn’t charge to park on Saturdays.
 Downtown parking can be a problem sometimes.

 Walking in there was a pretty long line, probably about 20 people, but the line moved pretty quickly.
 The wait to receive our order was fairly quick too.

 One thing a bit different here is the community seating with large tables so several families or couples may sit together.
 The kitchen is open so you can watch the biscuits getting that brush of melted butter on top.

-A beverage and coffee is available so you can go ahead and get your drinks while waiting on your order.
+A beverage and coffee bar are available so you can go ahead and get your drinks while waiting on your order.
 Red Leaf Coffee is served, which I wasn’t familiar with, but enjoyed the choices offered.

 In deciding on my order, I’m not much of having a bunch of stuff on a biscuit so I tried The Iron Goat, a biscuit with sauteed spinach and goat cheese.
 It was okay, but needed something more.
 I swiped a piece of bacon from my husband and added a little salt, so it was much better.
 I will try something different next time though.
 The syrup pictured went with another order.